arista-channel/acws/docs/index.md

     ---

-    The campus is deplopyed, explore the CloudVision observability, altering, troubleshooting, and more!
+    The campus is deployed, explore the CloudVision observability, altering, troubleshooting, and more!

     [:material-login: Hop into A-03](./wired/a03_lab.md){ .md-button .md-button--primary }